What is Sky Comedy? Launch date, shows and more for the new comedy channel

 Everything you need to know about the latest channel from Sky...

-It’s an exciting time for fans of US comedy – Sky is launching a brand-new channel housing all the best comedy series from across the Atlantic.
+Fans of US comedy will be interested to know that Sky is launching a brand-new channel housing all the best comedy series from across the Atlantic.

 Sky Comedy will include shows from US networks HBO, NBC and Showtime, boasting both brand-new content and established series.